 Children who have different learning needs and who are at least a year or more behind their peers may need an Individual Education Plan (IEP).
 This plan sets individual targets which are monitored termly.
 Within this the children can be receiving various stages of support.
 Westbury Leigh Primary School (WLPS) plans, where by children are supported through focused interventions in school; Special Educational Need support where the child will also receive support from outside agencies, such as behaviour support and statements where the child will be supported by outside agencies and the school will be given a high level of support.
 Parents are involved in setting and reviewing these on a regular basis.
-The school has an Inclusion Team Leader who manages this as part of a wider inclusion role – Claire Jones.
+The school has an Inclusion Team Leader who manages this as part of a wider inclusion role – Mrs Robertson.

 Our SEND policy will provide you more information on our school provisions.

 Please click here for the Wiltshire Local Offer, a website which provides guidance for young people with Special Educational Needs or disabilities.